AlaskaAirlines/auro-popover/README.md

 ## Element auro-popover

-`<auro-popover>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for the purpose of displaying tooltip-style displays that can render any element inside its slot.
+`<auro-popover>` is a [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for hovering/blurring over an element to display a tooltip-style popover with any content populated in a slot.

 ## UI development browser support